henry2004y/minimal_test/_posts/2021-10-08-Refactoring.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/LrtnLEkOwFE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Remember to always keep the code simple and self-descriptive, such that no extra explanatory comments are needed if possible.

+## Mindset

+Sometimes, refactoring is more about soft skills and decision making.
+I watched this interesting video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CktRuMALe2A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+while thinking more about my experience in real working environment.
+Select who to work with may be more important than the work itself.